IOTECH-Donegal/RTK/docs/readme.md

 Ford paid the bill.

-This repo is about working solutions and recipes and their associated chalk marks, but with the itemized bill.
+__This repo is about working solutions and recipes and their associated chalk marks, but without the itemized bill.__

 ### Contents
 1. Guidelines for contributors.